Curator Lorenzo Graf in conversation with Alice Morey about her current solo exhibition ‘Every Breath You Take’ at Hošek Contemporary, Berlin.

 LG As a visitor, after having boarded via a gangway, you look down into the inside of the boat from the deck, metal panels roofing the majority of it.
 A self-constructed stair leads down to the semi-covered interior where the floor consists of old unstable wooden floorboards moving at every step.
 The wind blowing in moves the hanging textile parts of the artworks.

 AM Yes, it is the perfect setting, especially for the performance, which acted as a ceremony for the installation, activating the environment.
-The audience were invited to join after the ritual, to feel and touch, move around the sculptures, write on the tiles of the well.
+The audience was invited to join after the ritual, to feel and touch, move around the sculptures, write on the tiles of the well.
 A performer was singing and stepping on one of the floorboards to produce sound.
 Another musician had attached contact microphones to the metal door at the back, so the sound then resonated in the atmosphere.
 Together with another drumming from the walls of the boat, two violinists and a clarinet awoke the silence with their melodies.
 The performance was transcending from calm and collected to chaos, panic, almost violence.
 Then it stopped and finished with a slow, more hopeful ending.
 Then, rapping and singing started, performers were reading through the song, holding sheets of paper, basically playing the ship, shouting, stopping, singing again.
 It was really dramatic.
 Everything was very touching.
 A few people cried.
 I was hoping for people to feel emotional and irritated, transcending into different states of emotions.